ShellShoccar-jpn/kotoriotoko/README.en.md

 |   |-- stwsrch.sh ...........
 Search Twitters Which Match With Given Keywords (on Streaming API Mode *4)
 |   |                          *4 No access limit but for only English tweets
 |   |
 |   |-- twplsrch.sh ..........
-Search Place Information Which Match With Given Keywords
+Search Place Information with Given Keywords
 |   |-- twtrends.sh ..........
 View Trend Lists in The Specified Area
 |   |
 |   |-- dmtweet.sh ...........
 Post A Direct Message